-Egypt & The Eternal Nile
+Egypt & The Eternal Nile (Waitlist Only)

 Accompanied by an expert Egyptian guide, this singular small group journey through antiquity travels from vibrant Cairo and the Great Pyramids to Abu Simbel and the Upper Nile for a fascinating cruise on Lake Nasser.
 Then: a classic voyage along the Lower Nile from Aswan to Luxor before returning to Cairo.

 Exclusive Departure: this departure is considered exclusive and the participants are U-M travelers, who consist of alums, family and friends.

 Arrive in Cairo

 Arrive Cairo We arrive in the Egyptian capital and transfer to our hotel.
 As guests’ arrival times may vary greatly, we have no group activities or meals planned.

 After a morning briefing, our full-day tour begins at the acclaimed Egyptian Museum, the world’s greatest repository of ancient relics.
 Then we tour the Citadel of Saladin housing the alabaster Mosque of Mohamed Ali.
 Tonight we enjoy a welcome dinner at a local restaurant.
 B,L,D

 Today’s tour starts at the open-air museum at Memphis, Egypt’s first capital (3100 BCE).
 We continue on to the necropolis at Sakkara then to the astounding Pyramids of Giza, the wonders of antiquity that have drawn visitors for millennia.
 Here, too, we encounter the enigmatic Sphinx, whose leonine body and human face were carved from a single piece of limestone.
 B,L

 Cairo/Abu Simbel/Embark Lake Nasser Cruise